actionhero/actionhero/docs/core/tasks.md

 ### Job Schedules

-You may want to schedule jobs every minute/hour/day, like a distribued CRON job.
-There are a nuber of excelent node packages to help you with this, like [node-schedule](https://github.com/tejasmanohar/node-schedule) and [node-cron](https://github.com/ncb000gt/node-cron).
-Actionhero exposes [node-resque's](https://github.com/taskrabbit/node-resque) scheduler to you so you can use the scheduler packge of your choice.
+You may want to schedule jobs every minute/hour/day, like a distributed CRON job.
+There are a number of excellent node packages to help you with this, like [node-schedule](https://github.com/tejasmanohar/node-schedule) and [node-cron](https://github.com/ncb000gt/node-cron).
+Actionhero exposes [node-resque's](https://github.com/taskrabbit/node-resque) scheduler to you so you can use the scheduler package of your choice.

-Assuming you are running actionhero across multiple machines, you will need to ensure that only one of your processes is actually scheduluing the jobs.
-To help you with this, you can inspect which of the scheduler processes is corrently acting as master, and flag only the master scheduler process to run the schedule.
-An [initiilzer for this](/docs/core/initializers.html) would look like:
+Assuming you are running actionhero across multiple machines, you will need to ensure that only one of your processes is actually scheduling the jobs.
+To help you with this, you can inspect which of the scheduler processes is correctly acting as master, and flag only the master scheduler process to run the schedule.
+An [initializer for this](/docs/core/initializers.html) would look like:

 {% highlight javascript %}
 var schedule = require('node-schedule');